-A third party supplier recommended by FutureLearn, whose services include transcription of video and audio content, generating closed captions, and providing translated subtitles.
-Find out more.
+A third-party supplier recommended by FutureLearn.
+Services include transcription of video and audio content, generating closed captions, and providing translated subtitles.
+Find out more about 3Play.

 A course building block which is made of two or more steps.
 Multiple activities build up into a week.